liquity/dev/README.md

 }
 ```

-## Running Dev UI with Docker
+## Running a frontend with Docker

-The quickest way to get Dev UI up and running is to use the [prebuilt image](https://hub.docker.com/r/liquity/dev-frontend) available on Docker Hub.
+The quickest way to get a frontend up and running is to use the [prebuilt image](https://hub.docker.com/r/liquity/dev-frontend) available on Docker Hub.

 ### Prerequisites